 Volunteering Cape Verde!
 Go Volunteer Africa, the leading and largest volunteer travel organization welcomes you to Cape Verde (Cabo Verde).
 Cape Verde is a set of stunning and 10 unique islands of the West coast of Africa.
-To register to be a volunteer, or to reserve space on our volunteer team in January 2023, please fill the placement reservation form and submit it.

 VOLUNTEERING CAPE VERDE PROGRAM HIGHLIGHTS

 - Work with our arts and music project

 - Teach Portuguese, English and other languages

 - Make a real difference, this island country is poor